Boeing 307 Stratoliner: Development

 The first aircraft completed, registration NX19901, crashed on March 18, 1939, while being demonstrated after having been recently fitted with instruments to measure flight control forces.
-The Boeing 307 took off at 1257hrs (local time) from Boeing Field in Seattle with ten occupants, and they climbed to an altitude of 11000 ft, where stability tests were made and, while carrying out side-slips near Alder, the aircraft stalled and entered a spin.
-It made two to three turns before the pilot was able to stop the spin using the engines, however, the ensuing high-speed dive and the forces that resulted from attempting to pull up before hitting the ground resulted in the left outer wing tearing off with one engine still attached, followed by the right wing, just outside the outer engine, both of which also tore off parts of the tail as a result of the aileron cables pulling them against the fuselage, which then caused the aircraft to pancake into a forested area at 1317hrs.
-All ten aboard were killed, which included T&WA's representative, KLM's technical director, a Dutch Air Ministry representative, and Boeing's test pilot, their Chief Aerodynamicist, and their Chief Engineer.
+The Boeing 307 took off at 12:57 pm (local time) from Boeing Field in Seattle with ten occupants, and they climbed to an altitude of 11000 ft, where stability tests were made and, while carrying out side-slips near Alder, the aircraft stalled and entered a spin.
+It made two to three turns before the pilot was able to stop the spin using the engines, however, the ensuing high-speed dive and the forces that resulted from attempting to pull up before hitting the ground resulted in the left outer wing tearing off with one engine still attached, followed by the right wing, just outside the outer engine, both of which also tore off parts of the tail as a result of the aileron cables pulling them against the fuselage, which then caused the aircraft to pancake into a forested area at 1:17 pm.
+All ten aboard were killed, which included TWA's representative, KLM's technical director, a Dutch Air Ministry representative, and Boeing's test pilot, their Chief Aerodynamicist, and their Chief Engineer.
 Parachutes were available but the force of the spin prevented their use.

 The crash delayed the program by over a year, beginning with a three-month investigation by the US Civil Aeronautics Authority, the precursor to the current Federal Aviation Administration, and Boeing to determine the causes.
 Flight and wind tunnel testing showed that both an extended dorsal fin and an enlarged vertical tail were needed to prevent the rudder stalling in a yaw, and solutions were flight-tested on NC19903, including an intermediate solution consisting of just an extended dorsal fin.
 The resulting redesign was also incorporated into the redesign of the rear fuselage of the B-17E bomber.
 The wings were reinforced and Handley Page slots were added to the outer wing leading edges to improve low-speed aileron control while the inboard flaps were also extended.
 The first several aircraft, including NC19902, NC19903, and NC19904, were all rolled out with the small tail and then modified later.

 Test flights resumed on May 19, 1939, after the changes had been incorporated, and on June 20, 1939, the first flight was made with the "supercharged cabin" pressurization system on.

 On March 13, 1940, Approved Type Certificate (ATC) number 719 was assigned to the Pan Am Boeing 307s, allowing commercial deliveries to commence.
-A second ATC was issued for the T&WA aircraft, number 726, due to the numerous differences between the Pan Am and the T&WA aircraft.
+A second ATC was issued for the TWA aircraft, number 726, due to the numerous differences between the Pan Am and the TWA aircraft.